Accepted Articles Back to the articles list | Back to browse issues page

 Abstract:

-Introduction: brain atrophy is associated with physical disability in multiple sclerosis (MS), but there is a great variability between different studies and methodologies, and its use is still limited to research projects.
+Introduction: Brain atrophy is associated with physical disability in multiple sclerosis (MS), but there is a great variability between different studies and methodologies, and its use is still limited to research projects.
+We aimed to analyze the relationship between several volumetric measurements and physical disability and cognitive functioning in MS patients in a clinical practice setting.

-Results: GMV was associated with age (b=-1.7; p=0,014) and with EDSS (b= -7.55; p=0.013).
-T2L was associated with EDSS (b= 2.29; p=0.032).
+Results: GMV was associated with age (b=-1.7, p=0.014) and with EDSS (b=-7.55, p=0.013).
+T2L was associated with EDSS (b=2.29, p=0.032).
 The number of affected cognitive domains was associated with clinical phenotype, worse in primary progressive MS (PPMS).
 There was not correlations between cognitive impairment and cerebral volumes.

-Conclusions: Brain atrophy measurement is feasible in clinical practice setting, and it is helpful in monitoring the EDSS progression.
+Conclusion: Brain atrophy measurement is feasible in clinical practice setting, and it is helpful in monitoring the EDSS progression.
 Primary progressive phenotype is associated with greater risk of cognitive dysfunction.

 Type of Study: Original | Subject: Clinical Neuroscience

-Received: 2019/06/4 | Accepted: 2020/11/21
+Received: 2019/06/4 | Accepted: 2020/11/21 | Published: 2023/03/28

 Add your comments about this article : Your username or Email: